yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 ![Password changed](../assets/pisecurity2.png?raw=true)

-3. Now create a new superuser and password (I recommend creating superuser 'bitg' to make this tutorial easier to follow and to allow the backup script to run without you having to make any edits).
+3. Now create a new superuser and password (If you are new to linux I recommend creating superuser 'bitg' to make this tutorial easier to follow and to allow the backup script to run without you having to make any edits).

 At the prompt type

 ``sudo adduser bitg``

-Supply a password for this userr when prompted.
+Supply a password for this user when prompted.
 When asked for the details such as Name etc, just press enter until you get to the line asking you if the information is correct, at which point you just type `y` and press enter.

 ![User bitg added](../assets/pisecurity3.png?raw=true)

-Now we must upgrade the bitg user to a superuser. at the prompt type
+Now we must upgrade the bitg user to a superuser.
+At the prompt type

 ``sudo adduser bitg sudo ``